rolebi/ComposerDependenciesSecurityChecker/README.md

 Configuration
 -------------

-If you do not want to have errors if vulnerabilities are found just add those lines in you composer.json
+If you don't want to trigger an error when vulnerabilities are found, just add those lines in you composer.json

 ```json
 "extra" : {